-The Committee's charter, which sets out its duties and responsibilities and addresses other matters, is reviewed annually and can be found on our website at http://www.interpublic.com.
+The Committee's charter, which sets out its duties and responsibilities and addresses other matters, is reviewed annually and can be found on our website at www.interpublic.com.

-ROLE OF STOCKHOLDER SAY-ON-PAY VOTES
+ROLE OF SHAREHOLDER SAY-ON-PAY VOTES

-We provide our stockholders with the opportunity to cast an annual advisory vote on executive compensation (a "say-onpay proposal").
-At our annual meeting of stockholders held in May 2016, a substantial majority of the votes (97%) cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
-The Committee believes this affirms stockholders' support of our approach to executive compensation in 2015 and the structural changes that were approved for 2016.
-The Committee welcomes feedback and dialogue with stockholders and will continue to consider the outcome of the Company's say-on-pay votes and evolving best practices in this area when making future compensation decisions for the NEOs.
+We provide our shareholders with the opportunity to cast an annual advisory vote on executive compensation (a "say-on-pay proposal").
+At our annual meeting of shareholders held in May 2017, a substantial majority of the votes (95.9%) cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
+The Committee believes this affirms shareholders' support of our approach to executive compensation in 2016.
+The Committee welcomes feedback and dialogue with shareholders and will continue to consider the outcome of the Company's say-on-pay votes and evolving best practices in this area when making future compensation decisions for the NEOs.